conradakunga/Blog/_posts/2026-07-05-net-11-preview-capturing-process-exit-status.md

     - .NET 11 Preview
 ---

-In yesterday's post, "[.NET 11 Preview - Capturing Process Output & Errors]({% post_url 2026-07-04-net-11-preview-capturing-process-output-errors %})", we looked at how .NET 11 simplifies starting a process and capturing its output.
+In yesterday's post, "[.NET 11 Preview - Capturing Process Output & Errors]({% post_url 2026-07-04-net-11-preview-capturing-process-output-errors %})", we looked at how .NET 11 simplifies **starting a process** and **capturing its outpu**t.

 Today we will look at another scenario - where we want to simply capture the **status** of a [Process](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.process?view=net-10.0) upon its exit.

 Currently, the starndard way to do it is like this:

-First, we setup our logging with Serilog:
+First, we set up our logging with [Serilog](https://github.com/serilog/serilog-sinks-console):

 ```c#
 Log.Logger = new LoggerConfiguration()